-Senior Lecturer Francesco Contini, Research Institute on Judicial System of the Italian National Research Council (IRSIG-CNR).
+Senior Lecturer Francesco Contini, Research Institute on Judicial System of the Italian National Research Council (IRSIG-CNR), Italy.

-Through a comparative and multi method qualitative design, including court observations, interviews, and shadowing of legal professionals, we will study the decision-making process from prosecution, lower court, to the court of appeal in four countries, Sweden, Scotland, USA and Italy, representing different legal systems (common and civil criminal law) and varying in emotional expressiveness (e.g. the Swedish subtle emotional regime versus the more expressive Italian).
-By contrasting decisions of three legal types (fraud, domestic abuse, and homicide) in different legal instances and in different countries, the aim is to identify and describe a more general decision-making process based on actual practice.
+Through a comparative and multi-method qualitative design, including court observations, interviews, and shadowing of legal professionals, we will study the decision-making process from prosecution, lower court, to the court of appeal in four countries, Sweden, Scotland, USA and Italy.
+These countries represent different legal systems (common and civil criminal law) and vary in emotional expressiveness (e.g. the Swedish subtle emotional regime versus the more expressive Italian).
+By contrasting decisions of three crime types – fraud, domestic abuse, and homicide – in different legal instances and in different countries, we will be able to identify and describe common features of the decision-making process based on actual practice.

 In the project, we investigate how judges and prosecutors motivate their decisions.
 What parts of the narratives of an event are considered legally significant or insignificant?
 When and how are emotions considered appropriate or inappropriate?
 Are there differences in how emotions come into play in the different countries and how these interact with different legal traditions?
 When decisions are altered between the different instances (prosecution, the lower court judgment, and the court of appeal judgment), what has changed in the evaluation or circumstances of the case?